schneems/schneems/_posts/2017-05-17-ruby-backend-performance-getting-started-guide.md

 For memory, I like starting with [Scout](https://elements.heroku.com/addons/scout) as it will show you your most expensive endpoints and the memory they're allocating.
 I start with the biggest offender.

 Now we've got an endpoint that we want to work on, what's the next step?
-Scout will point you to some common problems, for example, if you're allocating thousands of Active Record objects by accident, it will point out the line where the majority of your applications are happening.
+Scout will point you to some common problems, for example, if you're allocating thousands of Active Record objects by accident, it will point out the line where the majority of your allocations are happening.
 Usually memory problems come from Active Record.
 Or to be more precise, your use of Active Record.
 The biggest issues are that the same code may allocate different amounts of objects depending on what's in your database.
 If you're loading a user and all their "comments" it's not a big deal if they've got 1 or 2 comments.
 It's a lot bigger deal if they've got 10,000 or 20,000.

 There are some common patterns.
 Make sure all queries to the database are using a `limit` (except perhaps for count queries).
 This will prevent unexpected object creation.
 Use `find_each` when you need to loop around a large number of objects.
 Make sure that if you're [eliminating N+1 queries, that you're not accidentally blowing up your memory](http://schneems.com/2017/03/28/n1-queries-or-memory-problems-why-not-solve-both/).